 Fixed or Opening Windows

 Miniature windows are constructed very similar to doors, and the pin hinging system for windows also works well for doors.
 You can make fixed or opening windows which can be made with regular strip craftwood, lightweight card, and thin plastic.
-By adjusting your technique, you can make the windows in many sizes and scales.
+By adjusting your technique, you can create the windows in many sizes and scales.
 You can make modern windows or add tiny wooden muntin strips to mimic older windows.

 07 of 12